 When asked about shared finances, husbands were more likely than wives to regret consolidating money matters.
 Women were also more likely to wait until marriage to combine their accounts, although less likely to consider it a necessity.

-You probably don't need an expert to tell you relationships take hard work and evolve.
-Financial planning, budgeting, and saving take work too, even if they're established at a different pace compared to emotional investments.
+Like relationships, financial planning, budgeting, and saving take work too, even if they're established at a different pace compared to emotional investments.
 As our survey found, millennials were often the fastest to establish combined finances in a relationship but were also more likely than older generations to regret merging their assets.
 According to our study, roughly 1 in 10 married couples didn't share any of their finances at all.

 We surveyed 1,012 people in the U.S. who were either in a relationship or married.
 A participant who identified as engaged was considered to be in a relationship since they were not yet married.
 They were recruited from Amazon's Mechanical Turk.
 Sixty-four percent of participants identified as female, 36 percent as male, and less than 1 percent did not identify with either gender.
 Participants ranged in age from 18 to 80, with a mean of 37 and a standard deviation of 11.35.